ballab1/us-jenkins-build-report/README.md

 ### Publish to Artifactory
 If you need to publish the final library jar and/or executable uberjar to artifactory, the simplest approach is to run 'bin/publish-art'.
-You should have built the production jar using 'run bundle' and have tested the jar using 'run dev jar | bunyan'.
+You should have built the production jar using 'run pkg' and have tested the jar using 'run dev jar | bunyan'.
 Before publishing to Artifactory you need to have setup your artifactory credentials in ~/.artifactory-creds.
 Your artifactory credentials are most likely your corporate credentials.
 Be sure to 'chmod go-rwx' this file.
 See 'bin/publish-art' for details.